 Consider a secured business card or an alternative form of business funding.

 Typically, card providers want to see strong credit from their applicants.
-So if you have no credit, you might wonder about your chances of approval.
+So if you have no credit or bad credit, you might wonder about your chances of approval.

 Without a personal or business credit score, your best bet is likely a secured business card.
 You’ll need to put down a security deposit before you can open an account, but it may give your provider the confidence to extend credit to you.